e2jk/delimited2fixedwidth/README.md

 How to install the program
 --------------------------

-For Windows, just download the latest version [here](https://github.com/e2jk/delimited2fixedwidth/releases/latest) and run it on your system, no need to install anything.
+For Linux and Windows, just download the latest version [here](https://github.com/e2jk/delimited2fixedwidth/releases/latest) and run it on your system, no need to install anything.

 For other platforms, see the information outlined in the "How to install from source" section below.

-(Compiled versions are only produced for Windows, as this project was originally developed to run in that environment, but the software is known to run on other platforms -- for example, the Continuous Integration runs on Ubuntu 20.04, and the developer actually devs on an Ubuntu machine)

 Configuration file
 ------------------